Frank-Mayer/env/README.md

 # env

-Manage environment variables for the whole team savely
+Manage environment variables for the whole team safely

 ## How to set up